muness/roon-extension-hqp-profile-switcher/README.md

 ```

 Once running, point Roon to the host (Settings → Extensions) and configure HQPlayer credentials from the extension’s settings panel.
-Host networking is the simplest path on Linux/NAS devices.
-If you cannot use it, remove `network_mode: host`, expose both TCP and UDP 9330 manually, and set `ROON_EXTENSION_PORT` if you need the service to listen on a different port.

 The built-in web UI is available at `http://<host>:9331/ui` (or whatever you set `HQP_UI_PORT` to) for quick profile checks and manual switches.
 Adjust `HQP_RESTART_GRACE_MS` if HQPlayer takes longer than the default 60s to come back after loading a profile.